AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 	at java.lang.String.substring(String.java:1963)
 	at IndexTester.main(IndexTester.java:9)
 ```
-How would you fix this error?
+How would you fix this error above?

 ```java
 class Main {